vitessio/website/content/en/docs/user-guides/schema-changes/ddl-strategies.md

   - `gh-ost` also makes available _progress %_ and _ETA seconds_
 - **Declarative**: support `-declarative` flag
 - **Revertible**: `online` strategy supports revertible `ALTER` statements (or `ALTER`s implied by `-declarative` migrations).
 All managed strategies supports revertible `CREATE` and `ALTER`.
+- **Traffic**: `online` migration cut-over uses Vitess specific blocking of traffic, and is therefore only safe when write traffic to the tables runs entirely through Vitess/VTGate. `gh-ost` and `pt-osc` use generic MySQL blocking/locking mechanisms, and it is safe to run some write traffic on the migrated table outside Vitess.